Oral thrush is an infection in the mouth caused by a yeast germ called Candida. It is not usually serious and can generally be cleared with treatment.

 What is oral thrush?

-Thrush is an infection caused by a yeast germ called Candida.
+Thrush is an infection caused by a yeast called Candida.
 The mouth is a common site where Candida causes infection.
 Candidal infection in the mouth is called oral thrush.
 Other common sites for thrush to develop are the vagina, nappy area, and nail folds.
-See separate leaflets called Vaginal Thrush (Yeast Infection), Candidal Skin Infection and Nappy Rash for more details about these other types of thrush.
+See the separate leaflets called Vaginal Thrush, Candidal Skin Infection (Yeast Infection (Candidal Skin Infection) and Nappy Rash for more details about these other types of thrush.

 Who develops oral thrush?

 Small numbers of Candida commonly live on healthy skin and in a healthy mouth.
 They are usually harmless.
 Healthy people do not normally develop oral thrush.
-However, certain situations or conditions may cause an overgrowth of Candida which can lead to a bout of oral thrush.
+However, certain situations or conditions may cause an overgrowth of Candida which can lead to oral thrush.
 These include:

 - Being a baby.
 Oral thrush is quite common in young babies.